International Moving Company License #: FMC 022380N

 The 20’ Container

 The 20’ container is 20 feet long.
-The doors of the container open to the entire width of the container, meaning that if it fits in the container, you will be able to get it through the door.
-The container looks like a square prism.
-The width of the container is two inches larger at 7’ 8” as opposed to the height of 7’ 6”.
-Doing the math of length x width x height of the internal dimensions gives you an exact measurement of 1,160 cubic feet.
+The doors of the container open to the entire width, meaning that if it fits in the container, you will be able to get it through the door.
+The container resembles a square prism.
+The width of the container is two inches larger at 7’ 8” compared to the height of 7’ 6”.
+The internal dimensions give you an exact measurement of 1,160 cubic feet.

-Of course, you won’t be able to use all 1160 cubic feet.
-There is inevitably a large portion of the container is empty space between items that don’t fit perfectly together.
-Unless you’re sending standard shipping boxes and only standard shipping boxes, you’ll be lucky to squeeze in 950 cubic feet to one of these containers.
+Of course, you won’t be able to use all 1,160 cubic feet.
+There will inevitably be a significant amount of empty space between items that don’t fit perfectly together.
+Unless you’re sending only standard shipping boxes, you’ll be lucky to fit in 950 cubic feet.
 Even then, don’t forget that the cartons themselves will take up some room.

 Our professional movers are very experienced.
-They pack hundreds of containers each year and know how to take full advantage of the space available in your container.
-When SDC International Shipping’s movers both pack and load your container, expect to be able to fit in 1100 cubic feet of cargo.
+They pack hundreds of containers each year and know how to maximize the space available in your container.
+When SDC International Shipping’s movers both pack and load your container, you can expect to fit in about 1,100 cubic feet of cargo.

-How much is 1100 cubic feet of cargo?
-The contents of a typical 3 bedroom house can usually fit into a 20’ container.
-In addition to professionally packing and loading your things, our movers also disassemble many furniture pieces like dining room tables, bedroom sets and some other pieces of furniture.
-Critically, knock-down furniture does not withstand disassembly well and are not taken apart.
+How much is 1,100 cubic feet of cargo?
+The contents of a typical three-bedroom house can usually fit into a 20’ container.
+In addition to professionally packing and loading your items, our movers also disassemble many furniture pieces like dining room tables, bedroom sets, and other furniture.
+Critically, knock-down furniture does not withstand disassembly well and is not taken apart.

-When these pieces are taken apart, they will occupy a much smaller amount of room in your container, allowing you to use the room for other things.
-This will also help avoid damage and breakage to your furniture at the same time, as the compact loading of the container will put extra pressure on the delicate joints holding your furniture together.
+When these pieces are disassembled, they occupy much less room in your container, allowing you to use the space for other items.
+This also helps avoid damage and breakage to your furniture, as the compact loading of the container can put extra pressure on the delicate joints holding your furniture together.

-In case you were considering loading your own container, please keep in mind that when a moving container is delivered to your house for removal of your things, it is on the chassis of a truck and that the floor of the container is usually about 5 feet off the ground.
-Unless you are loading your cargo from a storage facility that has a loading dock equipped for containers, containers should only be loaded by professionals.
+If you were considering loading your own container, please keep in mind that when a moving container is delivered to your house for loading, it is on the chassis of a truck, and the floor of the container is usually about 5 feet off the ground.
+Unless you are loading your cargo from a storage facility with a loading dock equipped for containers, containers should only be loaded by professionals.

-Many countries will allow for the import of your automobile or other licensed vehicles as a part of your household goods.
-Depending upon the exact location of both your point of origin and ultimate destination, many times it makes the most sense to ship the car in your shipping container.
-One of the most popular cars that we are asked to ship is the Toyota RAV4.
-This car is 73” wide and 69” high.
-It will fit into the container.
+Many countries will allow the import of your automobile or other licensed vehicles as part of your household goods.
+Depending on the exact location of both your point of origin and ultimate destination, it often makes the most sense to ship the car in your shipping container.
+One of the most popular cars we are asked to ship is the Toyota RAV4.
+This car is 73” wide and 69” high, and it will fit into the container.

-Sending a car needs to be arranged ahead of time, as many legal hurdles need to be passed, including the clearing of the car’s title for export.
-We will also have to send a special lift to get the car into the container.
+Shipping a car needs to be arranged ahead of time, as many legal hurdles must be cleared, including the car’s title for export.
+We will also need to send a special lift to get the car into the container.

-The length of the car is 182” and we need to leave a few spare inches, meaning that it will take up about two-thirds of the container.
-However, don’t despair, if you want to send your car, and to locations like Europe it is a really good idea for you to send them, you can use the 40’ container.
+The length of the car is 182”, and we need to leave a few spare inches, meaning it will take up about two-thirds of the container.
+However, don’t despair; if you want to send your car, especially to locations like Europe, it is a good idea to do so, and you can use the 40’ container.

 The 40’ Container

-Please note that while the most popular pickup trucks like the Ford F-150 will just fit into a container, we will have to check the regulations at your destination country.
-Some countries will consider them commercial goods and not a part of your household goods, even if that is the way you are personally using them.
+Please note that while the most popular pickup trucks, like the Ford F-150, will just fit into a container, we will have to check the regulations at your destination country.
+Some countries will consider them commercial goods and not part of your household goods, even if that is how you are personally using them.

-Many times our clients want to send along many things available only in the USA or that are difficult to find or very expensive in other countries.
-Some of these things include outdoor grills and fire pits, sports equipment, extra bicycles, playground equipment, etc. If are moving somewhere with a yard, the chances are that you will want to take many of these things with you.
-You might also have equipment for a hobby of yours like scuba gear, skiing equipment, kayaks, or canoes.
-When you send a 40’ container, you have a lot of room in which to put these things.
+Many times, our clients want to send along items that are only available in the USA or that are difficult to find or very expensive in other countries.
+Some of these items include outdoor grills, fire pits, sports equipment, extra bicycles, playground equipment, etc. If you are moving somewhere with a yard, you will likely want to take many of these items with you.
+You might also have equipment for hobbies, such as scuba gear, skiing equipment, kayaks, or canoes.
+When you send a 40’ container, you have plenty of room for these items.

-In general, the total cost of a 40’ is only about 1.5 times the cost of a 20’ container.
-So if you are unsure if you will be able to fit all of your things into a 20’ container, you might want to treat your family to the 40’ container and you won’t have to make hard decisions about what to send to your new home and what not to send.
-The 40’ container is spacious and when properly packed, it can hold a lot of cargo.
+In general, the total cost of a 40’ container is only about 1.5 times the cost of a 20’ container.
+So if you are unsure whether you will be able to fit all of your belongings into a 20’ container, you might want to treat your family to the 40’ container, allowing you to avoid difficult decisions about what to send to your new home and what to leave behind.
+The 40’ container is spacious, and when properly packed, it can hold a lot of cargo.

-If for some reason you need even more cargo space than the 40’ container, there is an even larger container: the 40’ high cube.
+If you need even more cargo space than the 40’ container, there is an even larger option: the 40’ high cube.

 The 40’ HC Container

-The 40’ high cube container is the same size as the regular 40’ container, only instead of being 7’ 6” tall, it is 8’ 6” tall.
-Adding 13.3% to the container’s capacity, it can hold nearly 2,700 cubic feet of cargo space.
+The 40’ high cube container is the same size as the regular 40’ container, but instead of being 7’ 6” tall, it is 8’ 6” tall.
+This adds 13.3% to the container’s capacity, allowing it to hold nearly 2,700 cubic feet of cargo space.
 Most clients will not require this much space.
-The rare occasion when it is necessary are the cases where people send a large household and a vehicle.
+The rare occasions when it is necessary are cases where people send a large household and a vehicle.

-There are also some countries that will allow for the import of more than one vehicle type.
-If your family is sending, for instance, both a motorcycle and an automobile, along with your household goods and personal effects, you might need a 40’ HC container.
+Some countries will allow the import of more than one vehicle type.
+If your family is sending both a motorcycle and an automobile, along with your household goods and personal effects, you might need a 40’ HC container.

-Please note that typical customs regulations do not allow you to ship unlimited quantities of things tax free.
-Some are tempted to utilize the extra space in a 40’ high cube container to bring many things for family and friends living in their destination country.
-We can’t discourage this enough.
+Please note that typical customs regulations do not allow you to ship unlimited quantities of items tax-free.
+Some may be tempted to utilize the extra space in a 40’ high cube container to bring many items for family and friends living in their destination country.
+We cannot discourage this enough.

-When you send your things according to the customs rules and regulations of the country, most times your container gets delivered to your destination quickly without incident.
-However if you have unusual amounts of things, it is likely to trigger a costly manual inspection of your container.
-It makes perfect sense for you to bring a few boxes of those great American towels in your container.
+When you send your belongings according to the customs rules and regulations of the country, your container will typically be delivered to your destination quickly and without incident.
+However, if you have an unusual amount of items, it is likely to trigger a costly manual inspection of your container.
+It makes perfect sense to bring a few boxes of those great American towels in your container.

-It will not make sense for you to bring 12 boxes of new towels for you to give as gifts to cousins and friends.
+It does not make sense to bring 12 boxes of new towels to give as gifts to cousins and friends.
 This is a trap that past clients have fallen into when they had excess cargo space available to them.

 How Much Cargo Fits In a Shipping Container